apibrew/apibrew/website/content/docs/sdk.md

 Introduction

-Data handler SDK is a library that provides a set of functions to interact with the API Brew.
+API Brew SDK is a library that provides a set of functions to interact with the API Brew.

 Javascript SDK